gu-lseg/intro-to-programming/source/names.rst

 1. Creates an `int` object with value 5.
 2. Adds the name `x` to the current namespace.
-3. Ensures the `x` points to the created object.
+3. Ensures the `x` name points to the created object.

 From the point of assignment onwards the programmer can refer to that object by using the name `x`.